2022–23 Azerbaijan Cup

-The 2022–23 Azerbaijan Cup is the 31st season of the annual cup competition in Azerbaijan, with Premier League side Qarabağ being the defending champions from the 2021–22 season.
+The 2022–23 Azerbaijan Cup was the 31st season of the annual cup competition in Azerbaijan, with Premier League side Qarabağ being the defending champions from the 2021–22 season.

 Teams

 First round

 On 23 November, the AFFA published the list of referee appointments for the First Round games.

 Quarterfinals

 On 7 December, the AFFA published the list of referee appointments for the first legs of the Quarterfinals.